 The Office of Facilities Management is responsible for placing signage at building entrances and in restrooms, dining areas, classrooms, elevators, common spaces, stairs, and student engagement spaces to mitigate the spread of the virus.
-These signs promote properly wearing a cloth face covering, washing hands, social distancing, covering coughs and sneezes, staying home when sick, etc.
+These signs promote washing hands, social distancing, covering coughs and sneezes, staying home when sick, etc.